f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 ### _CurrentVersionCode_<a name="CurrentVersionCode"></a>

 The [version code](https://developer.android.com/guide/topics/manifest/manifest-element.html#vcode) corresponding to the [_CurrentVersion_](#CurrentVersion) field.
-Both these fields must be correct and matching although it’s the current version code that’s used by Android to determine version order and by F-Droid client to determine which version should be recommended.
+Both these fields must be correct and matching although it's the current version code that's used by Android to determine version order and by F-Droid client to determine which version should be recommended.

 This field is normally automatically updated - see